Atelier Ryza: Ever Darkness & the Secret Hideout: Plot

 Back to their world, Ryza and her friends discover that the Klint Kingdom was destroyed by a Philuscha invasion and the survivors took refuge on Kurken Island, which is actually a man-made structure, making them their descendants.
 They also learn that the island is in danger because the machinery that keeps it afloat is failing due to lack of maintenance.
 After making some emergency repairs on the island, the party returns to the Underworld to stop another invasion by the Philuscha, succeeding after defeating their leader, the Ravaging Queen.
 Ryza uses the magic stone taken from the Ravaging Queen's body to finish the island's repairs and Bos destroys the orb to return the stolen water and drive away the rest of the Philuscha swarm.
 The party celebrates their victory at Ryza's atelier before going their separate ways.
-Lent becomes a knight-errant, Tao and Bos leave to study in the capital, Klaudia continues traveling with her father, while Empel and Lila resume their quest to seal the gates to the Underworld, and Ryza stays on the island to make preparations to one day make her own journey alone.
+Lent becomes a knight-errant, Tao leaves with Bos to study in the capital, Klaudia continues traveling with her father, while Empel and Lila resume their quest to seal the gates to the Underworld, and Ryza stays on the island to make preparations to one day make her own journey alone.

+Development

+Producer Junzo Hosoi stated in a 2025 interview that the characters' designs were influenced by the economic conditions of Japan during the Lost Decades.
+He cited a belief that during times of recession, people favor characters with "voluptuous body types" and "motherly characteristics".

 Release

-The game released in Japan on September 26, 2019, in North America on October 29, 2019 and November 1, 2019 for other regions.
+The game released in Japan on September 26, 2019, in North America on October 29, 2019, and November 1, 2019, for other regions.
 The PlayStation 4 and the Nintendo Switch versions had physical releases while the Microsoft Windows version was exclusively released on Steam.
 The console versions are also distributed via Nintendo eShop and PlayStation Store.